Galapagos Islands Vacations: everything you should know before booking

 - Galapagos Travel Itineraries: how to make the most of your time.

-HOW LONG YOU SHOULD VISIT GALAPAGOS ISLANDS FOR?
+HOW LONG SHOULD YOU VISIT THE GALAPAGOS ISLANDS?

-It really depends on your time and budget availability and your interest in marine activities and wildlife.
+It depends on your time and budget availability, and your interest in marine activities and wildlife.

 I will write a separate post with suggested itineraries.
 For now, I am just sharing the following information that you should consider:

-- Santa Cruz Island is the island with more daily tours and diving spots, and things to do independently.
-So you could stay a week there and not even complete your visit (Click here to get to Santa Cruz Section)
+- Santa Cruz Island is the island with the most daily tours, diving spots, and independent activities.
+So you could stay a week there and not even complete your visit (Click here to get to the Santa Cruz Section)

-- San Cristobal Island is the island that I loved the most has a lot to do as well, between tours and spectacular beaches.
-We spent there 5 days and couldn’t see it all.
+- San Cristobal Island is the island that I loved the most, which has a lot to do with the tours and spectacular beaches.
+We spent 5 days there and couldn’t see it all.

 - Isabela Island is the most laid-back island with less activity.
 3 days could be enough.
 Although if you like to bask on the beach, this is the perfect place.
 Well, also San Cristobal.

-- If you take a cruise, I would also try to spend a few days on an island either before or afterward to know a little of both worlds.
+- If you take a cruise, I would also try to spend a few days on an island either before or after to experience both worlds.

-- Floreana Island should be interesting and more for being the first human settlement and its’ mystery stories, but we didn’t make it there.
+- Floreana Island should be more interesting for being the first human settlement and its mystery stories, but we didn’t make it there.
 It’s on my list, together with a cruise around the Galapagos Islands for my next trip.